Peter Mac awarded $3 million MRFF genomics grant

 Peter Mac has received a significant Medical Research Future Fund (MRFF) grant close to $3 million to harness the next generation of liquid biopsy assays for clinical translation in breast cancer.

-If detected in the early stages, the five-year survival rate is on average 95 to 100 per cent but as low as 32 per cent for stage four metastatic breast cancer, meaning early diagnosis and improved monitoring are key.
+If detected in the early stages, the five-year survival rate from breast cancer is on average 95 to 100 per cent but as low as 32 per cent for stage four metastatic breast cancer, meaning early diagnosis and improved monitoring are key.

 “Our aim is to use liquid biopsies to also assist in monitoring treatment responses and to identify residual disease following treatment that may indicate a future risk of relapse,” Professor Dawson said.